pagaldilz/ai-agent-chat-with-qif-files/README.md

 # QIF Agent

 **QIF Agent** is an AI-powered financial assistant that lets you chat with your own QIF (Quicken Interchange Format) data.
-It parses your QIF files, stores transactions in a SQLite database, and uses an LLM (via [Ollama](https://ollama.com/)) to answer natural language questions about your finances.
+It parses your QIF files, stores transactions in a SQLite database, and uses a local LLM (via [LM Studio](https://lmstudio.ai/) by default, or [Ollama](https://ollama.com/)) to answer natural language questions about your finances.
 The project includes a FastAPI backend and a Streamlit-based web UI.

 Start the Streamlib web UI, then ask it queries like
 - List all transactions from 2021 where category like Util or like Electric